-- · Gross sales from: - Boat sales -consists of sales of boats to our dealer network.
-In addition, nearly all of our boat sales include optional feature upgrades purchased by the consumer, such as our Integrated Surf Platform for our Malibu and Axis boats that includes Surf Gate and Power Wedge II/III and Swim Step for our Cobalt boats, which optional features increase the average selling price of our boats; - Trailers, parts and accessories sales-consists of sales of boat trailers we manufacture for our Malibu and Axis boats and replacement and aftermarket boat parts and accessories to our dealer network; and
+Gross sales from:

+- Boat and trailer sales-consists of sales of boats and trailers to our dealer network.
+Nearly all of our boat sales include optional feature upgrades purchased by the consumer, which increase the average selling price of our boats; and - Parts and other sales-consists of sales of replacement and aftermarket boat parts and accessories to our dealer network; and consists of royalty income earned from license agreements with various boat manufacturers, including Nautique, Chaparral, Mastercraft, and Tige related to the use of our intellectual property.

-- Royalty income -consists of royalties attributable to license agreements with various boat manufacturers, including Nautique, Chaparral, Mastercraft, and Tige related to the use of our intellectual property. - · Net sales are net of: - Sales returns -consists primarily of contractual repurchases of boats either repossessed by the floor plan financing provider from the dealer or returned by the dealer under our warranty program; and - Rebates, free flooring and discounts -consists of incentives, including rebates, volume discounts and free flooring, we provide to our dealers based on sales of eligible products.
-If a dealer meets its monthly or quarterly commitment volume based on tier, as well as other terms of the rebate program or discount tier, the dealer is entitled to a specified rebate or discount tied to each tier.
-Our dealers that take delivery of current model year boats in the offseason, typically July through April in the U.S., are entitled to have us pay the interest to floor the boat until the earlier of (1) the sale of the unit or (2) a date near the end of the current model year, which incentive we refer to as "free flooring."
+Net sales are net of:

+- Sales returns-consists primarily of contractual repurchases of boats either repossessed by the floor plan financing provider from the dealer or returned by the dealer under our warranty program; and - Rebates, free flooring and discounts-consists of incentives, rebates and free flooring, we provide to our dealers based on sales of eligible products.
+For our Malibu and Axis models, if a domestic dealer meets its monthly or quarterly commitment volume, as well as other terms of the dealer performance program, the dealer is entitled to a specified rebate.
+Cobalt dealers are entitled to volume-based discounts taken at the time of invoice.
+For our Pursuit models, if a dealer meets its quarterly or annual retail volume goals, the dealer is entitled to a specific rebate applied to their wholesale volume purchased from Pursuit.
+For Malibu and Cobalt models and select Pursuit models, our dealers that take delivery of current model year boats in the offseason, typically July through April in the U.S., are also entitled to have us pay the interest to floor the boat until the earlier of (1) the sale of the unit or (2) a date near the end of the current model year, which incentive we refer to as "free flooring."
 From time to time, we may extend the flooring program to eligible models beyond the offseason period.
 For more information, see "Item 1.
 Business Dealer Management."